 - Development at a mix of densities, including terraced houses, maisonettes and low-rise apartments, with higher densities towards the boulevard.
-(D) (F) - Careful integration of new development with the existing residential area of Toton to the south. - Provide open spaces for leisure and recreation between residential development, encouraging active travel and facilitating social interaction, inclusion and social cohesion.
-(D) - Integrate the sloping topography to the west of the area to enhance the character of development.
+(D) (E) - Careful integration of new development with the existing residential area of Toton to the south. - Provide open spaces for leisure and recreation between residential development, encouraging active travel and facilitating social interaction, inclusion and social cohesion.
+(D)

-- Incorporate and enhance existing assets to create a new multi-functional green infrastructure corridor to the south of the character area, which connects Toton Fields Local Nature Reserve with Hobgoblin Wood in Chetwynd Barracks.
-This corridor should include the back gardens of the new development.
-(F) - Integrate the existing drainage channel into site-wide SuDS and green infrastructure networks. - Integrate new walking, cycling and wheeling links with existing footpaths to the south of the site. - Sensitively integrate new development with electricity substation, which could include the use of landscaping to provide a natural buffer, given it will be retained in its current location. - Provision of at least 500 new homes between Toton South and Toton East character areas within the existing Local Plan period to 2028.
+- Integrate the sloping topography to the west of the area to enhance the character of development. - Incorporate and enhance existing assets to create a new multifunctional green infrastructure corridor to the south of the character area, which connects Toton Fields Local Nature Reserve with Hobgoblin Wood in Chetwynd Barracks.
+Development should be designed to integrate with the adjacent green infrastructure corridor and create interconnected wildlife habitat between public and private spaces, whilst ensuring an efficient use of development land.
+(E) - Integrate the existing drainage channel into site-wide SuDS and green infrastructure networks. - Integrate accessible new walking and cycling and with existing footpaths to the south of the site. - Sensitively integrate new development with electricity substation, which could include the use of landscaping to provide a natural buffer, given it will be retained in its current location. - Provision of at least 500 new homes between Toton South and Toton East character areas within the existing Local Plan period to 2028. - Development alongside the Railway Corridor should be designed with regard to railway noise and the potential for ongoing noise from the TMD, given further work is required before its relocation can be confirmed.

-3. TOTON EAST
+3. TOTON FAST

-Toton East comprises land to the east of Toton Lane, north of Chetwynd Barracks, and will be a primarily residential area.
-It will be a location for some community facilities, being a secondary hub for the Toton site given its greater distance from the boulevard and East Midlands Hub Station.
+4.11 Toton East comprises land to the east of Toton Lane, north of Chetwynd Barracks, and will be a primarily residential area.
+It will be a location for some community facilities, being a secondary hub for the Toton site given its greater distance from the boulevard and railway station.